glorwlin/glorwlin.github.io/docs/sql/sqlite-mysql-postgresql.md

 ### Pros

 Lightweight
-: - can take up very little disk space
+: SQLite can take up very little disk space and operate without external dependencies.
-: - no external dependencies

 Easy to use
-: - not a server process
+: SQLite is not a server process.
+There is no need to go through steps associated with server processes, e.g. starting/stopping/restarting the process and managing configuration files.
-:   - no need to be stopped, started, or restarted
-:   - no configuration files to be managed

 Portable
-: - An entire SQLite database is stored in a single file, : - whereas other DBMSs typically store data as a large batch of separate files.
-: - can be easily shared
+: An entire SQLite database is stored in a single file, whereas other DBMSs typically store data as a large batch of separate files.
+Hence, SQLite projects can be easily shared.

 ### Cons

 Limited concurrency
-: - Concurrency – the ability of two transactions to use the same data at the same time : - multiple processes can access and query an SQLite database : - but only one process can make changes to the database at any given time
+: - Concurrency – the ability of two transactions to use the same data at the same time : - Multiple processes can access and query an SQLite database, but only one process can make changes to the database at any given time.

 No user management
-: - The access permissions used are the typical access permissions of the underlying operating system.
-: - poor for applications that require multiple users with special access permissions
+: SQLite allows users to read and write directly to disk, which is poor for applications that require multiple users with special access permissions.

 Security
-: - Being serverless may not be able to shield the database from bugs in the client application.
-: - Server database can control data access with more precision.
+: Being serverless may not be able to shield the database from bugs in the client application.
+Server database can control data access with more precision.

 ---